 The National Heritage Memorial Fund (NHMF) is a fund of last resort to save items of outstanding importance to the nation’s heritage that are either at risk or possess a marked memorial character.
-The Fund is given grant aid by central government in order to create a memorial to honour all those citizens of the United Kingdom who have lost their lives in conflict.
+The Fund is given grant aid by central government in order to create a memorial to those who have given their lives for the United Kingdom.

 The NHMF and its own history